getsentry/sentry-github-actions-app/setup.md

 - Add to the deployment the variable `GH_APP_ID`
 - Select "Install App" and install the app on your Github org
   - Grant access to "All Repositories"
-- Look at the URL of the installation and you will find the installation ID
-  - Add to the deployment the variable `GH_APP_INSTALLATION_ID`